 This month’s recipe redux theme is gut-healthy meals.
 I know that some of you are aware of how important it is to have a healthy gut, some even take chanca piedra supplements to support your gut healing.
 But not enough people take their guts health into account.
-While I in no way claim to be an registered dietitian (RD), I do my best to make healthy and balanced meals a part of my daily routine.
+While I in no way claim to be a registered dietitian (RD), I do my best to make healthy and balanced meals a part of my daily routine.
 I love learning more from reading good research and from some of my favorite RD/bloggers – Bucket List Tummy, Nutrition Stripped, The Real Food RDs.

 Throughout my own health journey in the past couple of years, I have tried to incorporate more fermented foods such as sauerkraut, kimchi, and kombucha.
 I have also been trying to keep inflammatory foods to a minimum (gluten, dairy) and focus on foods that are indirectly supportive of gut health, aka foods that help to restore the lining of your gut such as wild salmon.
 Some of you might be taking spore probiotic dietary supplements and similar products for maintaining a healthy gut barrier and healthy immune system.
 Some say it is quite effective, but I haven’t tried them yet.

 Today I’m sharing with you one of my favorite breakfasts – two ways!
 The key to making the meal feel special and hearty is the chickpea flatbread.
 I heard so much feedback about it on social media I thought I should share the recipe here on the blog, and I promise you it is super quick and easy.
 So quick that I make it for breakfast in the morning before work at least once per week.
 The flatbread is savory, gluten free, and full of fiber.